 Cuddling your infant has several health advantages.
-Hugs can improve (growth mindset) our health and aid in our healing.
+Hugs can improve our health and aid in our healing.

 When we embrace, we produce oxytocin, a hormone that has incredible potency and delivers several advantages to our bodies.

 For example, higher oxytocin levels can boost our immune systems by reducing thyroid hormone levels in the blood and decreasing inflammation, enabling wounds to heal faster.
-Oxytocin also promotes social support, which improve (growth mindset)s the results of a number of health-related problems.
+Oxytocin also promotes social support, which improves the results of a number of health-related problems.

 Hugs Heal Temper Tantrums

-Many parents are concerned that cuddling a tantrum-throwing child is tantamount to encouraging bad behaviour with attention.
+Many parents are concerned that cuddling a tantrum-throwing child is tantamount to encouraging bad behavior with attention.
 However, this is not the case.

-Hugging a child does not imply giving in (which does encourage bad behaviour).
+Hugging a child does not imply giving in (which does encourage bad behavior).